george-hawkins/arf-drone/stick-setup.md

 * Going right is the equivalent of siddling left crabwise while still facing the same direction.
 * Turning clockwise means changing the direction your facing (turning to face right, turning further to face back and so on until you do a full 360&deg;).

-I couldn't find a perfect page showing the use of the terms pitch, roll etc. This [page](http://newatlas.com/drone-school-quadcopter-transmitter-mode-1-2/40847/) clearly labels the sticks for mode 1 and 2 while this [page](https://www.wearechampionmag.com/quadcopter-transmitter-mode2-vs-mode1-difference) shows nicely the affect of the controls on the drone (unfortunately it uses the term roll for forward and backward, as well as left and right, rather than using the more common pitch for forward and backward).
+I couldn't find a perfect page showing the use of the terms pitch, roll etc. This [page](http://newatlas.com/drone-school-quadcopter-transmitter-mode-1-2/40847/) clearly labels the sticks for mode 1 and 2 while this [page](https://www.wearechampionmag.com/quadcopter-transmitter-mode2-vs-mode1-difference) shows nicely the affect of the controls on the drone (unfortunately it uses the term roll for forward and backward, as well as left and right, rather than using the more common term pitch for forward and backward).

 Note: one aspect of stick setup that I won't go into here is trim.
 If you go back to the diagrams I used when first introducing the transmitter you'll see the four black digital trim buttons.
 For details on trim see the "controller trim" section of this [page](https://dronebuff.com/drone-controller/) and see this [video](https://www.youtube.com/watch?v=Nk2h06Ql3cM) (the presenter is not terribly successful at getting his trim settings correct but you get the idea).